dbmi-bgm/cgap-portal/docs/source/docker-local.rst

 dependencies other than Docker.
 A few important notes on this setup.

 * This is not ideal for active development as you cannot run unit tests or edit source files in the container on the host machine (in your local editor).
+* ElasticSearch is too compute intensive to virtualize on most machines.
+For this reason we use the CGAP test ES cluster for this deployment instead of spinning up an ES cluster in Docker.
+If you want to attempt to run containerized ES, see ``docker-compose.yml``.
 * VERY IMPORTANT: Do not upload the local deployment container image to any registry.
+This utility is in beta - .

 Start by installing Docker::